geaxgx/depthai_hand_tracker/README.md

 You can find the models *palm_detector.blob* and *hand_landmark_\*.blob* under the 'models' directory, but below I describe how to get the files.

 1) Clone this github repository in a local directory (DEST_DIR)
-2) In DEST_DIR/models directory, download the source tflite models from [this archive](https://drive.google.com/file/d/1Uejw7Mi5K5LHaeKqWAs4t3KlWNuOJbPw/view?usp=sharing).
+2) In DEST_DIR/models directory, download the source tflite models from [this archive](https://drive.google.com/file/d/1wmle8tvga6S_m0uEogB-Z1sRxOibdoFc/view?usp=sharing).
 The archive contains:
 * Palm Detection model: palm_detection.tflite : mediapipe tag 0.8.0 04/11/2020 size: 3877888

 * Hand Landmarks models:
   - hand_landmark_full.tflite: mediapipe 18/10/2021 size: 5478688
   - hand_landmark_lite.tflite: mediapipe 18/10/2021 size: 2071408
+  - hand_landmark_sparse.lite: mediapipe 18/10:2021 size: 2175808
-  - hand_landmark_080.tflite: mediapipe tag 0.8.0 04/11/2020 size: 3792620 (this older version is still proposed as it is a bit faster than the recent full and lite versions)
+  - hand_landmark_080.tflite: mediapipe tag 0.8.0 04/11/2020 size: 3792620 (this older version is still proposed as it is a bit faster than the recent full, lite or sparse versions)
 -
 3) Install the amazing [PINTO's tflite2tensorflow tool](https://github.com/PINTO0309/tflite2tensorflow).
 Use the docker installation which includes many packages including a recent version of Openvino.
 4) From DEST_DIR, run the tflite2tensorflow container:  ```./docker_tflite2tensorflow.sh```
 5) From the running container:
 ```
-cd resources/models
+cd models
 ./convert_models.sh
 ```
 The *convert_models.sh* converts the tflite models in tensorflow (.pb), then converts the pb file into Openvino IR format (.xml and .bin), and finally converts the IR files in MyriadX format (.blob).